-After the completion of our clinical trials, we cannot predict whether or when we will obtain regulatory approval to commercialize brincidofovir and we cannot, therefore, predict the timing of any future revenue from brincidofovir.
+After the completion of our clinical trials, we cannot predict whether or when we will obtain regulatory approval to commercialize any of our product candidates and we cannot, therefore, predict the timing of any future revenue from DSTAT or BCV.

-We cannot commercialize our product candidates, including brincidofovir, until the appropriate regulatory authorities have reviewed and approved the product candidate.
-The regulatory agencies may not complete their review processes in a timely manner, or we may not be able to obtain regulatory approval for brincidofovir.
-Additional delays in the United States may result if brincidofovir is brought before an FDA advisory committee, which could recommend restrictions on approval or recommend non-approval of the product candidate.
+We cannot commercialize our product candidates, including DSTAT and BCV, until the appropriate regulatory authorities have reviewed and approved the product candidate.
+The regulatory agencies may not complete their review processes in a timely manner, or we may not be able to obtain regulatory approval for either of our product candidates.
+Additional delays in the United States may result if either DSTAT or BCV is brought before an FDA advisory committee, which could recommend restrictions on approval or recommend non-approval of the product candidate.
 In the EU context, an Oral Explanation during MAA review could extend approval timelines and result in a Negative Opinion.
 A re-examination procedure is available in the EU whereby a Negative Opinion could be over-turned and become a Positive Opinion.
 New rapporteurs would be selected for the product.
 In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative action, or changes in regulatory agency policy during the period of product development, clinical studies and the review process.
-As a result, we cannot predict when, if at all, we will receive any future revenue from commercialization of any of our product candidates, including brincidofovir.
+As a result, we cannot predict when, if at all, we will receive any future revenue from commercialization of any of our product candidates.

-Even if we obtain regulatory approval for brincidofovir and our other product candidates, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties.
+Even if we obtain regulatory approval for DSTAT and BCV, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties.

-Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including brincidofovir, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
-For example, the labeling ultimately approved for our product candidates, including brincidofovir, will likely include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.
-In addition, the distribution of brincidofovir may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
+Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including DSTAT and BCV, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
+For example, the labeling ultimately approved for our product candidates, including DSTAT and BCV, will likely include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.
+In addition, the distribution of DSTAT and BCV may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
 Some actions may also be required in order for the patient to continue on treatment.
-In addition, the label for brincidofovir may be required to include a boxed warning, or "black box," regarding brincidofovir being carcinogenic, teratogenic and impairing fertility in animal studies, as well as a contraindication in patients who have had a demonstrated clinically significant hypersensitivity reaction to brincidofovir or cidofovir or any component of the formulation.
-The brincidofovir labeling may also include warnings or black boxes pertaining to gastrointestinal AEs or liver-related safety laboratory value changes.
+For example, the label for BCV may be required to include a boxed warning, or "black box," regarding BCV being carcinogenic, teratogenic and impairing fertility in animal studies.
+The BCV labeling may also include warnings or black boxes pertaining to gastrointestinal AEs or liver-related safety laboratory value changes.